Environmental health practitioner

 Salary

-- Typical starting salaries range between £25,000 and £40,000.
+- Typical starting salaries range between £25,000 and £35,000.

-- Senior or managerial level salaries, usually after ten to 15 years in the role, fall between £38,000 and £60,000.
+- Senior or managerial level salaries, after ten to 15 years in the role, generally pay between £45,000 and £60,000, though this may be higher in more senior, such as head of department.

 Salaries vary between local authorities and according to the specific role and area of work.
 Some authorities have performance-related pay schemes.
 You may earn more working in a private company, than in the public sector.